Vyral/tandra-bowers/_posts/2020-04-22-the-most-common-contingencies-in-real-estate.md

 {% include youtube.html %}

-There are all sorts of contingencies that occur in a transaction, but today I’m taking a look at the four most prominent ones.
+<p style="text-align: center;"><em>There are all sorts of contingencies that occur in a transaction, but today I’m taking a look at the four most prominent ones.</em></p>

 In real estate, a contingency means that a condition on the agreement of sale needs to be met for the sale to keep moving forward.
 Though every transaction will require a different approach, the goal is always to create a win-win situation for all parties.&nbsp;